dangh/SublimeANSI/README.md

 This repo is forked from https://github.com/aziz/SublimeANSI as a personal customization.

 - Only support SublimeText 3 for the ease of development

   - Use .sublime-color-scheme instead of .tmTheme
   - Use .sublime-syntax instead of .tmLanguage

 - [x] Fix [region swap foreground and background](https://forum.sublimetext.com/t/add-regions-swaps-background-and-foreground/3587)
+- [ ] Fix `on_data` doesn't apply if the build print all output at once
 - [x] Simpler config
 - [x] Support `dim`
 - [x] Remove `bold` since it's not working